bouteillerAlan/earbud-companion/README.md

 - [Give me a tips](https://github.com/sponsors/bouteillerAlan)
 - [Add a rating and a comment on Pling](https://www.pling.com/p/#/)
 - [Become a fan on Pling](https://www.pling.com/p/#/)
-- Or just participate to the developement :D
+- Or just participate to the development :D

 ### Thanks !